 I Tuned In

-A few months ago, I had hooked myself up to White Noise For The Workplace and never looked back.
+I hooked myself up to White Noise For The Workplace and never looked back.
 In fact, I was so zoned in one afternoon, I hadn’t realized I disconnected my headphone jack, piping trickling water sounds throughout the office.
-Also on rotation is the Electronic Study Music list on Spotify.
-Headphones at work serves a dual purpose – zoning in and a nonverbal cue that I am busy.
+Also on rotation was the Electronic Study Music list on Spotify.
+Headphones at work served a dual purpose – zoning in and a nonverbal cue that I was busy.

 I Walked It Out

-I recently found a walking trail near my job.
+I found a walking trail near my job.
 When I first came upon the opening, it was like The Secret Garden or that place in The Land Before Time with the green leaves.
 This nature trail was made just for me, where I could walk off nervous energy and take in fresh air.
-Taken at lunch, this afternoon Rx allows my brain to process the first half of the day while revving up for the second half.
-It’s also a chance to catch up on Serial and my other new obsession, Crime Writers On Serial.
+Taken at lunch, this afternoon Rx allowed my brain to process the first half of the day while revving up for the second half.
+It was also a chance to catch up on favorite podcasts like Serial and Crime Writers On.

 I Ate Better

-My brain has enough going against it, so I don’t make it harder by denying myself fuel in the morning, usually in the form of make-ahead breakfast burritos.
+My brain had enough going against it, so I didn’t make it harder by denying myself fuel in the morning, usually in the form of make-ahead breakfast burritos.
 Or Greek yogurt and a banana.
-Always having a solid breakfast and nutritious snacks on-hand is essential.
-My newest obsession are Kodiak Cakes with a side of fresh berries.
-I also keep pistachios and string cheese on-hand, making sure I’m never more than a few hours without fuel.
+Always having a solid breakfast and nutritious snacks on-hand was essential.
+My favorite breakfast was Kodiak Cakes with a side of fresh berries.
+I also kept pistachios and string cheese on-hand, making sure I was never more than a few hours without fuel.

 I Digitized All The Things

-When it comes to remembering things, if it doesn’t live in Google Calendar, it doesn’t exist to me.
-When I set appointments at the doctor’s office, I don’t accept appointment cards.
-Before leaving the office, the appointment is in my phone with at least 3 reminders – 1 week, 1 day and 4 hours.
-I’ve also become friends with Google Sheets (h/t to color coding via conditional formatting) and Wunderlist.
+When it came to remembering things, if it didn’t live in Google Calendar, it didn’t exist to me.
+(This is actually still true to this day.)
+When I set appointments at the doctor’s office, I didn’t accept appointment cards.
+Before leaving the office, the appointment was in my phone with at least 3 reminders – 1 week, 1 day and 4 hours.
+I also become friends with Google Sheets (h/t to color coding via conditional formatting) and Wunderlist.
 I guess what I’m really saying here is that I’d never end up as the subject of a true crime podcast because there is a digital “paper trail” of my life, down to my step count and number of times I rolled over in my sleep.

-You hear the term “scope creep” a lot in the workplace, but it really should apply to life as well.
+You hear the term “scope creep” a lot in the workplace, but it really can apply to life as well.
 Is your calendar filling up with things that don’t serve a real purpose or bring joy?
 Scope creep.
-Is there a pile of junk mail collecting on your coffee table for the day you’ll go through it all and clip coupons.
+Is there a pile of junk mail collecting on your coffee table, waiting for the day you’ll go through it all and clip coupons?
 Noble, but scope creep.
 Find out what’s important to you and start getting good at trimming the fat elsewhere.